xpcovertech/pipo_exercise/README.md

 [Pipo](https://www.piposaude.com.br/) is a Brazilian Startup in the healthcare industry with the bold goal of revolutionizing people's experience with health services.
 As part of their hiring process, they ask potential software engineers to develop a solution to two of their main challenges: procurement process flow and data management.
 The goal of the solution I've developed is to address those two challenges through a simplified workflow for their clients' HR person and a lean data structure for Pipo.
 The code is the bridge between those two things.

-This system would be used by HR people at corporations in charge of managing employee's benefits.
+This system would be used by HR people in charge of managing employee's benefits.
 Each provider requires different information at enrollment and employees might switch benefits at different times.
 In short, everything can change at any time.
 From the type of data (information) the provider requires, to the employee's data in the database.

 DISCLAIMER: Pipo did not ask me to develop a solution as complete as this.
 They are very open and accomodating as to what part of the solution you'd like to develop and how long do you'd need to do it.
 In hindsight, I know I could have focused more on input checking for example, but I chose to take a "bird's eye view" approach.
 It was my own choice to develop this.